 Shot Selection (Pre & Post)

-Shot selection discards individual shots whose discriminated state labels indicate the qubit was in an undesirable state.
+Shot selection discards individual shots whose discriminated integer state keys indicate the qubit was in an undesirable state.
 QAT supports two flavours:

 Post-selection — filters shots based on the end-of-circuit measurement result (e.g. discard leakage states).